 Introductory course in environmental engineering designed to provide the foundation for understanding local and regional environmental problems.
 Topics include mass balance concepts, chemical stoichiometry, reaction kinetics, water quality evaluations for surface and ground water systems, acid rain, risk assessment, water supply, water and wastewater treatment processes, and treatment of hazardous waste.
 Three lectures.
 Fall.
 Must receive a minimum grade of C. Prerequisites: MATH 185, CHEM 101.

 ENGS 205.
 Introductory Thermodynamics.
 3 Credits.

 Definitions of energy systems, properties, and unit systems. work, heat, and the first law of thermodynamics in open and closed systems.
 Applications to compressors, pumps, turbines, heat exchanger, and nozzles.
 The second law of thermodynamics and its effect on energy systems.
 Must receive a minimum grade of C. Students may only repeat the course two times, after which they are subject to dismissal from the engineering program.
 Four lectures.
 Fall.
-Prerequisites: MATH 186 (or MATH 104), CHEM 101, PHYS 101.
+Prerequisites: MATH 186 (or MATH 104) or MATH 188, CHEM 101, PHYS 101.
 (Cr.
 3).

 ENGS 206.
 Statics.
 3 Credits.

 Vector quantities, forces, and moments; resultants of force systems; free body diagrams and static equilibrium; analysis of truss, frame, and machines in static equilibrium; dry friction; belt friction; first and second moments.
 Three lectures.
 Fall and Spring.
 Must receive a minimum grade of C. Students may only repeat the course two times, after which they are subject to dismissal from the engineering program.
-Prerequisites: MATH 186 (or MATH 104), PHYS 101.
+Prerequisites: MATH 186 (or MATH 104) or MATH 188, PHYS 101.